 We also send printed copies to all paediatric diabetes services in England and Wales to be made available in their waiting areas.

-In 2019, the NPDA published reports on health check completion and outcomes, diabetes-related technologies and the workforce in paediatric diabetes units, based on data collected for the 2017-18 audit year.
+In 2020, the NPDA published a report on health check completion and outcomes, based on data collected in the 2018-19 audit year.

 - an increase in the provision of most key health checks recommended for children and young people with diabetes since the previous audit year